Skip Navigation

 !
 Interpret data with caution.
 The coefficient of variation (CV) for this estimate is between 30 and 50 percent.

-NOTE: All information is based on parent reports.
+NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
+Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
+Margin of error is calculated as 1.96*standard error.
+All information is based on parent reports.
 Responding parents reported on their own activities and the activities of other family members.
 Excludes children whose parents reported any homeschooling.
 Excludes a small number of non-Hispanic children whose parents did not choose any race from the categories provided on the race item in the questionnaire.
 Pacific Islander children are not presented because their data did not meet reporting standards.
 Race categories exclude persons of Hispanic ethnicity.
 Although rounded numbers are displayed, the figures are based on unrounded data.

 SOURCE: U.S. Department of Education, National Center for Education Statistics, Parent and Family Involvement in Education Survey (NHES-PFI:2019) of the National Household Education Surveys Program.
 See Digest of Education Statistics 2020, tables 207.20 and 207.30.